Thermoformed Parts in Practice

 Contents

-Painting your thermoformed plastic parts strengthens brand identity and enhances aesthetics.
-A high-quality surface immediately improves the perceived value of your product.
+Painting your plastic thermoformed parts strengthens brand identity and improves aesthetics.
+This surface finishing makes your product appear directly higher quality.

 • Metallic effects

-Additionally, full or partial coloration, different colors, or color gradients in all RAL shades are possible.
+Furthermore, full-surface or partial coloring, different colors or color gradients in all RAL color tones is also possible.

-A painted surface acts as a protective layer, shielding thermoformed parts from UV radiation, moisture, and chemicals.
-Painting plastic extends the lifespan of the parts and increases the efficiency of your production cycle.
+The paint coating forms a protective layer that protects thermoformed parts from environmental influences such as UV radiation, moisture and chemicals.
+Painting plastic thus contributes to a longer service life of the parts and increases the throughput cycles of your process chain.

-3. Painting Plastic for Easier Cleaning and Maintenance
+3. Painting plastic for improved cleaning and care

-Painted thermoformed plastic parts are easier to clean and maintain.
-The smooth surface prevents dirt accumulation and simplifies maintenance.
+Painted plastic thermoformed parts are easier to clean and maintain.
+The smooth surface prevents dirt from settling and facilitates maintenance.
+You can find out how to clean your trays in the article cleaning trays.

 Kunststoff lackieren - Kunststoffgehäuse in rot